 Executive Vice President & CFO

-Tom Harris is in his 21st year with the Arizona Diamondbacks in 2015 and his ninth as the organization's Executive Vice President & Chief Financial Officer.
+Tom Harris is in his 23rd year with the Arizona Diamondbacks in 2017 and is the organization's Executive Vice President & Chief Financial Officer.

-Harris is past Chairman and current board member for Special Olympics Arizona, a board member of the Southwest Autism Research & Resource Center, a board member for the Arizona Diamondbacks Foundation, a member of the Thunderbirds and was inducted into the ASU School of Business Hall of Fame in 2005.
+Harris is a board member of the Southwest Autism Research & Resource Center, a board member for the Arizona Diamondbacks Foundation, a member of the Thunderbirds and was inducted into the ASU School of Business Hall of Fame.

 In 2013, Harris was named CFO of the Year by Financial Executives International (FEI) Arizona Chapter, presented by AZ Business Magazine, which recognizes professionals for outstanding performance in their roles as corporate financial stewards.
-He was a finalist for the award twice (2009 & 2010).
 Harris was also honored as one of the Phoenix Business Journal's Eight Most Outstanding CFOs.

 Harris and his wife, Kathleen, reside in Phoenix with their children: Sean, Sarah, Kelly and Katie.